 1. University of Pennsylvania – The Wharton School

 The Wharton School of Business is the nation’s first school of business as well as the University of Pennsylvania’s most prestigious college.
 Though it is extremely competitive and expensive, a degree from Wharton will yield endless opportunity.
 All undergraduates receive a B.S. in Economics with a concentration in one of 20+ areas of study.
-These concentrations cover nearly every business related area of study.
+Additionally, these concentrations cover nearly every business related area of study.
 Furthermore, Wharton is ranked top 10 on US News undergraduate business specialties in an extensive list of programs including accounting, entrepreneurship, finance, insurance, international business, management, management information systems, marketing, operation management, quantitative analysis, and real estate.

 2. University of California Berkeley – Haas School of Business

 The Haas school of Business is one of the most competitive undergraduate business programs to enter.
 UC Berkeley itself is already very difficult to get into, but to get accepted to Haas, you have to apply during your sophomore year of college and beat out ~50% of other Haas applicants at UC Berkeley.
-This process produces elite business students who obtain highly successful careers in business after graduation.
+Nonetheless, this process produces elite business students who obtain highly successful careers in business after graduation.
 Haas has top tier courses in international business, management, marketing, and real estate.

 3. Massachusetts Institute of Technology – Sloan School of Management